SYEDUMAIR007/Get-Youtube-Subscribers/README.md

 Mongoose (DB library)

 ## What I learned
-I learned how to create an API and how to connect the front end with it along with Mongoose for integrating the application with the database.
+I learned how to create an API and how to connect the front end with backend along with the use of Mongoose for integrating the application with the database.

 ## Author
 Syed Umair